Zepeng-Mu/ezGenomeTracks/README.md

 ## Citation

-If this package aids your work, please cite it appropriately (add citation info when available).
+If this package aids your work, please cite it appropriately (e.g. mention the GitHub repo in Methods section).

 ## License

-Add license details here (e.g. MIT) if not already specified.
+MIT license.